Alaeddin Pasha: Biography

 In contrast to later Ottoman history, when succession became an issue that could lead to violent civil war, Alaeddin accepted his position graciously and there was no feud between the brothers.
 Alaeddin quickly submitted to his brother's rule, offering his allegiance and thus gaining the respect of the government and of the people.
 In fact, it seems that Alaeddin enjoyed a relaxed lifestyle and was more concerned with the fact that their father left Orhan and him no fortune along with the Empire than the issue of succession.
 Ties between these two brothers, unlike so many other Ottoman princes, remained amiable for the remainder of their lives.
 Because of his training in affairs of the state, Orhan sought Alaeddin's advice, which he received willingly.
 In return, Alaeddin requested the village of Fodrā and his request was granted.

 In 1328 or 1329, Alaeddin met with Orhan in order to congratulate him on his recent acquisition of İzmit.
 During this visit, Alaeddin made his most important contribution to the Ottoman Empire.
 He made three suggestions to Orhan in order to improve the efficiency and legitimacy of the early Ottoman Empire.
 These three suggestions include the introduction of a monetary system, the selection of an official Ottoman costume, and a complete reorganization of the army.

-During the years 1328 and 1329 silver coins were indeed stamped in Orhan's name.
+During the years 1328 and 1329, silver coins were indeed stamped in Orhan's name.
 On the front, they showed the Islamic article of faith.
-On the other side, it said (in Arabic): "May Allah make his reign eternal."
+On the other side, they said (in Arabic): "May Allah make his reign eternal."

 In the same tradition as the Byzantines who had headdresses and costumes of richly embroidered material, an official, but more modest, costume was chosen for government and military workers.
 While the general public was allowed to wear whatever they wanted, a "coniform cap of white felt was prescribed on the grounds of the highly esteemed Arabic maxim, 'the best garment is a white one'".
-This way, military and government officials were able assert their legitimacy in leadership.
+This way, military and government officials were able to assert their legitimacy in leadership.